Behavioral issues? Reactivity, barking, chewing, fear, or anxiety etc.

 9. Biting and shaking

-If your dog has caused injury to a human or domestic animal using any of the biting styles described (# 6 – 9 on the ladder to aggression), then I may NOT the professional for your dog.
-After evaluating your case I may suggest anther avenue of help, including one of the following trainers, consultants, or veterinarian behaviorists who see aggression cases:
+If your dog has caused injury to a human using any of the biting styles described (# 6 – 9 on the ladder to aggression), then I may NOT be the professional for your dog.
+After evaluating your case I may suggest another avenue of help, including one of the following trainers, consultants, or veterinarian behaviorists who see aggression cases:

 *** BEWARE THE FALLACY OF BEHAVIORAL CHANGE